 Each crystal won will ultimately buy you more time in the Crystal Dome, where you must try to grab as many golden tickets as possible.
 The hitch here is that the aforementioned fans are blowing them all over the place and hidden amongst them are silver tickets which count negatively towards your overall score.
 Undoubtedly the climactic highlight of the whole experience, this allows you to finally test your own personal theory on the best mode of attack that you’ve no doubt been ruminating on for the last two decades (i.e. the careful sorting vs. collecting as many as possible approach).

 Don’t panic though, we’re pretty sure you’ll make it.

 We saw it in your souvenir crystal balls.

-NOTE: The Crystal Maze Live Experience is open daily, 9am-10pm, and lasts 1hr 15 mins.
+NOTE: The Crystal Maze Live Experience is open now, 9am-10pm, and lasts 1hr 15 mins.
 Tickets cost from £54.99, and can be purchased HERE.